 When Kawerau hit the headlines for having yet another violent incident in the town, Te Orohi Paul decided to show she had had enough.

-She started planning a march in the town to take a stand against violence and to show bullies in the town she, and other residents like her, wanted to claim their town back.
+She started planning a march in the town to take a stand against violence and to show local bullies that she, and other residents like her, wanted to claim their town back.

 She wanted to feel safe in her town again.